sandblizzard/rewards-v1/relayer/README.md

 - [ ] Be able to change payer address
 - [ ] Add web server for hosting dapp
 - [ ] (Implement JPEG module for creation of new NFT JPEGS)
+- [ ] Use bounties created in SC to get indexable domains